AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/yaml.md

 As you can easily infer, the value of `parameters` must be a YAML list.

-Don't despair if the class loading system is still unclear: it is used pervasively and it will become clearer with the examples in the next sections.
+Don't despair if the class loading system is still unclear: it will become clearer with the examples in the forthcoming sections.

 ## Setting up the environment

 The `environment` key is used to load the {{ anchor('Environment') }} implementation.
 It is optional and it defaults to a {{ anchor('continuous bidimensional space', 'Continuous2DEnvironment') }}.
-If no fully qualified environment name is provided for class loading, Alchemist uses the package
-{{ anchor('it.unibo.alchemist.model.implementations.environments') }} to search for the class.

 ### Examples